Mark Dion (artist): Neukom Vivarium (2006)

 The Neukom Vivarium is considered one of Dion's most notable works.
 It is a permanent installation located in the Olympic Sculpture Park in Seattle, Washington.
 Dion utilized a 60 ft fallen Western Hemlock tree as the nurse log inside an 80 ft-long greenhouse.
-The tree “inhabits an art system”, according to commentary by the Seattle Art Museum.
-By “inhabits”, they mean insects, fungi, lichen, and other plants.
-Visitors are provided with magnifying glasses and field guides if they find a creature particularly attention-grabbing.
-By virtue of being organic, Neukom Vivarium is an ever-evolving piece.
-Bacteria and mushrooms appearing one day may be replaced with moss and bugs the very next.
+The tree “inhabits an art system”, according to commentary by the Seattle Art Museum, with insects, fungi, lichen, and other plants serving as the "art system" in question.
+By virtue of being organic, Neukom Vivarium is an ever-evolving piece; Mushrooms in a given part of the art piece may be replaced with moss and bugs the very next.
+Visitors are provided with magnifying glasses and field guides if they want to investigate a creature that interests them.

 Miami Art Museum (2006)

 In 2006, Mark Dion conducted a large installation at the South Florida Wildlife Rescue Unit that focused on the Everglades and human attempts to control the South Florida ecosystem.

 Interweaving the diverse disciplines of art, science, ecology, history, and archeology, Dion's project consists of three parts, corresponding to the three major periods of Everglades history: exploration (late 1700s – mid 1800s); exploitation (mid-1800s – early 20th century); and preservation and restoration (mid-20th century – the present).

 The largest component of the installation features a facsimile of a vehicle and equipment belonging to an imaginary agency that rushes into vulnerable ecosystems to save threatened plants and animals: the South Florida Wildlife Rescue Unit.

 The second portion of the installation is a series of reproductions of vintage photographs taken in the early decades of the 20th century by John Kunkel Small, a curator of the New York Botanical Garden who identified numerous plant species in the Everglades and authored a scathing book entitled From Eden to Sahara: Florida's Tragedy, which documented the changes wrought by dredging and draining the area.

 The third portion consists of a vitrine containing artifacts, including a book of pressed specimens, the Herbarium Perrine (Marine Algae), purportedly belonging to 19th century botanist and early Florida settler Henry Perrine.
 Perrine was partly responsible for the overzealous introduction of foreign plant species to the area, which now poses one of the gravest threats to the ecosystem.
 Like the installation's vehicle, the vitrine and its components are a fiction invented by the artist.

+The South Florida Wildlife Rescue installation project was reintroduced to the audience and it was on view to the public once again between 2025 and 2026 at the now Pérez Art Museum Miami.